CoinzoneBV/coinzone-prestashop/README.md

 #  Configuration

 The current version of the prestashop plugin is version 1.0.
-It is available either by cloning this repository or downloading the .zip or .tgz file from the [download page](https://github.com/CoinzoneBV/coinzone-prestashop/releases/download/1.0/coinzoneadapter.zip).
+It is available either by cloning this repository or downloading the .zip file from the [download page](https://github.com/CoinzoneBV/coinzone-prestashop/releases/download/1.0/coinzoneadapter.zip).

 1. Upload files to your PrestaShop installation.